-7.102 A skilled person's report may assist us in determining whether there has been a compliance failure or if it is appropriate to conduct an investigation into a suspected compliance failure.

-- 7.103 Where we require a regulated person to provide us with a skilled person's report, we will issue a notice in writing (known as a notice to provide a skilled person's report).
-This notice will specify such things as: - the procedure by which the skilled person is to be nominated or approved by us - the terms of the appointment of the skilled person - the procedures to be followed and the obligations of the regulated person in the production of the skilled person's report - practical matters, such as arrangements for interaction between the skilled person and us - the subject matter which the report must cover and the form the report should take - the deadline for the submission of the report - 7.104 We expect to give advance notice before we require the provision of a skilled person's report, so that the regulated person can manage its resources accordingly.
+- 7.101 We have the power to require a regulated person to provide a report by a skilled person which we need to exercise our statutory functions under the PCIFRs.
+We can also appoint a skilled person to provide a report.22 - 7.102 We expect to use these powers where particular skills or specialist knowledge are required to produce a report.
+We will make it clear, to the regulated person and to the skilled person, what the nature of the matters was that led us to decide that a skilled person's report was necessary, and the possible uses of the results of that report. - 7.103 A skilled person's report may assist us in determining whether there has been a compliance failure or if it is appropriate to conduct an investigation into a suspected compliance failure. - 7.104 Where we require a regulated person to provide us with a skilled person's report, we will issue a notice in writing (known as a notice to provide a skilled person's report).
+This notice will specify such things as: - the procedure by which the skilled person is to be nominated or approved by us - the terms of the appointment of the skilled person - the procedures to be followed and the obligations of the regulated person in the production of the skilled person's report - practical matters, such as arrangements for interaction between the skilled person and us - the subject matter which the report must cover and the form the report should take - the deadline for the submission of the report23 - 7.105 We expect to give advance notice before we require the provision of a skilled person's report, so that the regulated person can manage its resources accordingly.
 Also, where it is practical and appropriate to do so, we will send the notice to provide a skilled person's report in draft and take account of comments on the scope and contents of the report, the work that the skilled person will be required to undertake (or the assistance they will require) and the deadline by which the report must be provided.
-We will assess each case on its facts to determine whether it would be appropriate to provide such advance notice and an opportunity to comment before formally requiring a report to be provided. - 7.105 When we require a regulated person to provide a report by a skilled person, that regulated person will pay for the services of the skilled person.
+We will assess each case on its facts to determine whether it would be appropriate to provide such advance notice and an opportunity to comment before formally requiring a report to be provided. - 7.106 When we require a regulated person to provide a report by a skilled person, that regulated person will pay for the services of the skilled person.
 When we appoint a skilled person to produce a report, we may direct the regulated person who is the subject of the report to pay any expenses we incur.
 In both situations, we will consider the cost implications of skilled persons' reports and the facts and circumstances of each case, including the availability of alternative options for gathering information on the matter concerned.